 See discussion under family description.

-Nucleotide sequence identity: isolates sharing <80% genome-wide pairwise identity with members of accepted grablovirus species should be classified as members of distinct species.
+Nucleotide sequence identity: isolates sharing <80% genome-wide pairwise identity with members of grablovirus species should be classified as members of a distinct species.
 This is a tentative species demarcation criterion that will need to be reassessed as additional grablovirus sequences become available.